-The Board of Directors from time to time may approve severance packages for specific full-time employees based on their length of service and position ranging up to six months of their base salaries, in the event of termination of their employment, subject to certain conditions.
-No liability under these severance packages has been recorded as of June 30, 2024.
+The Board of Directors approves severance packages for specific full-time employees based on their length of service and position ranging up to six months of their base salaries, in the event of termination of their employment, subject to certain conditions.
+No liability under these severance packages has been recorded as of March 31, 2024.